Queen Elizabeth II presents England's World-Cup winning captain, Bobby Moore, with the Jules Rimet trophy

 1920 Mr HP Barnsley elected Chairman- a position he held for 36 years.
 He was the county representative on the Football Association for 20 years Chairman of the FA Disciplinary Commission for 3 years.
 He also served on the FA Match and Ground Consultative Committee for International matches.
 He received the FA Long Service Gold medal and later became the first Life President of the Herefordshire Football Association.
 He was Mayor of Hereford from 1938 until 1942.

-1923 North Herefordshire League formed to provide regular football for teams in the north of the County.
+1908 North Herefordshire League formed to provide regular football for teams in the north of the County.
+Although there had been a League in 1895 for 1 season.

 1924 St Martins and RAOC (Rotherwas) amalgamated to form Hereford United and made their debut in the Birmingham Combination at Edgar Street on August 30th when they were beaten 3-2 by Atherstone Town.